yuka2py/wp-over-network/README.md

 Updates
 ----------

+* v0.2.1 -- Shortcode added. and fixed bugs.
-* Version: 0.1.13 -- Widget added.
+* v0.1.13 -- Widget added.
 Fixed a problem of the use of Transient API.
 Change the class names.